Simultaneous optical phase and loss estimation revisited: measurement and probe incompatibility: Probe incompatibility for single-mode loss

-Following the discussion, let us consider the probe state $| \psi^{(2)}_\alpha (\pi/2) \rangle$, which consists of a two-mode squeezed state with strong displacement.
+Following this discussion, let us consider the probe state $| \psi^{(2)}_\alpha (\pi/2) \rangle$, which consists of a two-mode squeezed state with strong displacement.
 In that case, we can set $\tau_{\mathrm{in}}=1$ due to the intrinsic entanglement already existing in the two-mode state.
 Then, we have asymptotically:

-The corresponding normalized QFI of this state, $\mathcal{F}(\rho^{(2)}_\alpha (\pi/2))$, is shown in Fig.~\ref{gaussian_vs_optimization}, where we conclude that this state (i.e., with $\chi=\pi/2$) performs better than the previously considered one (i.e., with $\chi=\pi/2$).
+The corresponding normalized QFI of this state, $\mathcal{F}(\rho^{(2)}_\alpha (\pi/2))$, is shown in Fig.~\ref{gaussian_vs_optimization}, where we conclude that this state (i.e., with $\chi=\pi/2$) performs better than the previously considered one (i.e., with $\chi=0$).

 We mention that after an appropriate reparametrization, the previous equations can be derived from the results of previous works~\cite{Dowran2021,Woodworth2022}, which considered a bright two-mode squeezed state (displacement before squeezing) as the probe state to estimate loss.
-Finally, the correlation term of the QFI matrix is given by:
+Finally, in the strong displacement regime, the off-diagonal QFI matrix element is given by: